IjzerenHein/firestorter/docs/API.md

 ## Document

-DocumentData is the base class for Document and implements the data-storage part of a document.
-You should not instantiate this class directly, but instead use the Collection class to obtain document or use the Document class to fetch document data from the back-end.

 Document represents a document stored in the firestore no-sql database.
 Document is observable so that it can be efficiently linked to a React Component using `mobx-react`'s `observer` pattern.
 This ensures that a